Introduction to Video in QLab

 Video cues in QLab play back pre-recorded video or still image files on your computer.
 Camera cues play live video from webcams, Blackmagic Design video capture interfaces, and other programs on your Mac via Syphon.
 Text cues render styled text as still images.
 Once these cues are running, the imagery that they produce is all treated the same way by QLab.
 Each cue is assigned to a surface, and then all the cues playing simultaneously to a each surface are composited and sent to the actual physical displays.

 Many media servers have ties to the cinema or broadcast worlds, in which the size and shape of a video signal conforms to an exact standard.
 You may be familiar with terms like "standard definition" or "1080p", and these are all terms for video standards that have specific resolutions, aspect ratios, frame rates, and other attributes.
-There are so many standards that it's nearly impossible to keep track.
+There are so many standards that it's nearly impossible to keep track of them.

 Fortunately, QLab is completely agnostic when it comes to these matters.
 Video cues can play any compatible media file onto any surface, without the need to preemptively match resolution or frame rate.